Xytabich/UNet/README.md

 Considering that the maximum packet size is 144 bytes, and the ping is about 200ms, you can get a speed of about 720 bytes/s (or 5.76kbits/s).
 - Loss of packets (this is why I created the network system).
 Since the data is synchronized through an unreliable channel, data can be lost (in my tests, the loss was about 60%), which greatly reduces the transfer rate.
 - Delivery speed is the time it takes for a message to reach other players.
 You can recognize it like this: ping * 2.
 For me it's around 400-500ms, which is pretty damn slow.
-- Currently supports a maximum of 16 connections

 ## <a name="SystemInfo"></a> System info
 The system consists of three main components and one auxiliary: